saeyslab/nichenetr/vignettes/seurat_steps_prioritization.md

 data points for context (`show_all_datapoints`).
 `true_color_range = TRUE` will adjust the limits of the color gradient to the min-max of the values, instead of the limit being from 0 to 1.
-Note that the numbers displayed here are the rankings within the chosen cell type and not across all receiver cell types (in case of multiple receivers).
+Note that the numbers displayed here are the rankings across all receiver cell types (in case of multiple receivers), and by default the `top_n` ligand-receptor pairs are shown despite the absolute ranking.
+To show only pairs that have an absolute ranking within top_n across all receivers, set `use_absolute_rank = TRUE`.

 ``` r
 receiver_oi <- "CD8 T"